Get started by searching below:

 Nursing home residents may develop bedsores if staff members:

-• Cannot adequately care for every resident due to understaffing
+• Cannot adequately care for each resident due to understaffing

 • Don’t treat dehydration or malnutrition, which can prevent healing or worsen sores

-• Fail to notice or treat earlier-stage sores due to skipped or rushed care
+• Fail to notice or treat earlier-stage bedsores due to skipped or rushed care

 • Leave residents with mobility issues lying in beds or wheelchairs for hours on end